 2018 Volunteer Orientation dates:

-The July 18th Orientation is FULL!
+The Sept.
+12th Orientation is FULL!
 Please click the link below to sign up for the next available dates!
+Please Note: Oct.
+10th will be the final Orientation for the 2018 season.

 How do I become a HSSM volunteer?